[?] Subscribe To This Site

 10) Pay attention to economic trends.
 Today, we’re exposed to much more business news than previous generations were.
 Be aware of macroeconomic trends such as growth, inflation, movements within the stock market, and employment trends and think about how they might affect you, your job, and your company.

-At the same time, keep abreast of happenings in your industry.
 It all boils down to anticipation and preparation.
-Keeping an eye toward the future, watching for signs of upcoming change, and regularly updating your resume will help keep you on track and in control throughout your career.
+Keeping an eye toward the future, watching for signs of upcoming change, and regularly updating your entry level resume will help keep you on track and in control throughout your career.

-Above Article contributed by Team Pongo.
+Above career change, entry level resume article contributed by Team Pongo.

 eResumes4Vips Privacy Policy